sanvi1855544/sanviapcsp/README.md

 - Digital Divide causes ethical concerns about computing
 - Streaming software = legal and ethical concerns
 ## 5.6 Notes
-- Personally identifiable information is infomration about an individual that finds links, relates or describes them
+- Personally identifiable information is information about an individual that finds links, relates or describes them
+- Personally Identifiable Info (PII): information specific to individual, ex: social security #, age, DOB
 - Search engines can record history of searches
 - Websites can record and maintain a history of individuals who have viewed their pages
 - Devices, websites, and networks can collect information about a user's location